ukwa/tachyon/README.md

 Under the hood, the extension will need to put in the `Accept-Datetime` header on requests and likely try to avoid caching content by modifying headers in the response.

 We can also [register a protocol handler](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/registerProtocolHandler) to support URIs that point to an archived web page.
 Due to security limitations we can't add any-old protocols (e.g. no `webarchive:` or `pwid:` as proposed [here](https://github.com/ukwa/ukwa-player)), but we can add a `web+archive:` protocol and let the extension handle those links (here's how that was done for [ssh](https://chromium.googlesource.com/apps/libapps/+/master/nassh/js/nassh.js#222)).
-Our extension could look for URIs something like
+Our extension could look for URIs something like:

     web+archive://proxy.webarchive.org.uk:80/?url=http://portico.bl.uk&timestamp=20010101120000
     web+archive://proxy.webarchive.org.uk:80/?url=http://www.bl.uk&datetime=2016-01-22T11.20.29Z&api=proxy